lovecomm/anione/README.md

 * *resize* – Resize your first banner into all remaining sizes selected during configuration.
 These can also be found in your ani-conf.json file.
 * *watch* - Run a BrowserSync server to watch the banners and launch the generated index.html
 * *preview* - Generate a drag n' drop preview webpage to showcase the banners.
-* *stage* - Via rsync, copy preview to a stage server to showcase the banners.
 * *handoff* - Zip/Package/Compress the Banner-Ads for ad-network delivery.

 ## Options: